Maleficent (film): Home media

 Maleficent was released by Walt Disney Studios Home Entertainment on Blu-ray, DVD, Blu-ray 3D, and digital download on November 4, 2014.
 The film topped the home-video sales chart in its first week of release.
 As of February 2015, Maleficent has made over $74 million in total home-video sales.
+It was the seventh best-selling title of 2014 with 3.6 million units sold.
 Maleficent was released on 4K UHD Blu-ray on September 24, 2019.